- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

 Faster customer support, personalized attention, more upselling opportunities, saved time, and reduced costs are just the beginning of the benefits you gain from implementing generative AI, agentic AI, or both.
 The best way to get the most out of AI technology is to combine its features and power.

-That’s where Capacity, an AI-powered customer and employee support solution, comes in.
-It offers features like conversational AI, full AI workflow automation, AI agent assist tools, over 250 integrations, and more.
+Capacity offers features like conversational AI, full AI workflow automation, AI agent assist tools, over 250 integrations, and more.
 If that sounds like something your business could benefit from, don’t wait—book a demo today!

 FAQs

-What is agentic AI vs generative AI?
+When comparing agentic AI vs generative AI, remember:

-They evaluate available information, predict possible outcomes, choose the best action toward a goal, and then monitor results.
+Agentic AI systems evaluate available information, predict possible outcomes, choose the best action toward a goal, and then monitor results.
 To manage risk, they use guardrails such as predefined rules, human-in-the-loop checkpoints, and continuous feedback to correct or halt unsafe behavior.

 Use generative AI when you need content creation, summarization, personalization, or ideation.
 Use agentic AI when you want automation of multi-step workflows, independent decision-making, or systems that take actions on behalf of the organization.